|

 WR-Carnell

-Tate OSU
+Tate TEN

 The Gamblers usually draft wildcards